Griffin, Pistons pound Cavs 127-94 for 1st winning streak

 The Pistons announced point guard Reggie Jackson, who has missed the last 19 games because of a stress reaction in his lower back, is showing progress in his recovery and will be re-evaluated in two weeks.
 Jackson, who played in all 82 games last season, was injured against Atlanta on Oct.
 24.

-”That is encouraging news,” coach Dwane Casey said. ”Bruce (Brown) has done a good job treading water at point guard after being a forward in college, but we’re looking forward to getting Reggie back.”?
+”That is encouraging news,” Casey said. ”Bruce (Brown) has done a good job treading water at point guard after being a forward in college, but we’re looking forward to getting Reggie back.”?

 FAMILIAR TERRITORY